-Mortgage Loan Receivables and Interest Income - Mortgage loan receivables are stated at the outstanding principal balances, less the allowance for loan losses.
+Mortgage Loan Receivables and Interest Income - Mortgage loan receivables are stated at the outstanding principal balances, less the allowance for credit losses.
 Such loans are made primarily to United Methodist churches and are secured by a first lien on single purpose religious structures.
 While the mortgagors and the collateral are widely disbursed geographically, the mortgagors are United Methodist organizations, which rely on contributions to service such debt.
-Interest, due monthly, accrues at rates up to 7.75% (Note 6) and is calculated using the simple-interest method on principal amounts outstanding.
+Interest, due monthly, accrues at rates up to 9.2% (Note 6) and is calculated using the simple-interest method on principal amounts outstanding.
 Interest is recognized over the terms of the mortgage loans and recorded as interest income on mortgage loans in the statements of activities.

 The accrual of interest on loans is discontinued when there is a significant deterioration in the financial condition of the borrower and full repayment of principal and interest is not expected.
-Loans for which interest is more than 90 days past due are individually reviewed to determine if the additional accrual of interest is warranted.
+Loans for which interest is more than 90 days past due are reviewed to determine if the additional accrual of interest is warranted.
 Generally, all interest income accrued, but not collected, for loans that are placed on non-accrual status, is reversed against current income.
 Interest income is subsequently recognized only to the extent cash payments are received or after the borrower establishes a reasonable basis to expect future payments.

-Allowance for Loan Losses - An allowance for loan losses is established to reflect management's best estimate of the losses inherent in the mortgage portfolio.
-Management establishes the allowance based on a variety of factors, such as loan payment history, current financial information, local economic conditions, geographic location, demographic changes, and other relevant factors.
+Allowance for Credit Losses - An allowance for credit losses is established to reflect management's best estimate of the losses inherent in the mortgage portfolio.
+Management establishes the allowance based on a variety of factors, such as loan payment history, current financial information, geographic location, demographic changes, reasonable and supportable forecasts, and other relevant factors.
 In establishing the adequacy of the allowance for loan losses, management performs periodic reviews of the mortgage portfolio.
-Loans are risk-weighted based upon a past due (aging) schedule.
-All loans which are at least 90 days past due are evaluated individually for collectability and a risk factor is assigned to each.
-This generally results in an allocation of the allowance for these loans.